-Role Responsibilities Kaimahi and Ohu Kaitiaki All Te Pūkenga Council members, employees, secondees and contractors must take all practical steps to: maintain the highest ethical standards in their activities and operations report suspected fraud, corruption, bribery, or related misconduct ensure they understand how to prevent fraud and corruption.
+Role Responsibilities Business Division Finance Directors Finance Directors must maintain a Koha, Gifts and Hospitality Register for its business division and ensure all business division kaimahi record sensitive expenditure in the register in accordance with this Policy.
+Chief Executive (or Business Division Lead in the context of business divisions) Chief Executive (or Business Division Lead in the context of business divisions), within their areas of responsibility, must take all practical steps to: • Ensure further awareness through regular articles in any Te Pūkenga newsletter, intranet publications and email alerts, where practicable.
+Kaimahi and Ohu Kaitiaki All Te Pūkenga Council members, employees, secondees and contractors must take all practical steps to: maintain the highest ethical standards in their activities and operations report suspected fraud, corruption, bribery, or related misconduct ensure they understand how to prevent fraud and corruption.
 Managers All Te Pūkenga managers, within their areas of responsibility, must take all practical steps to: assess and minimise the risk of fraud support Te Pūkenga internal control systems promote awareness of ethical and fraud prevention amongst kaimahi ensure any reports of fraud, corruption, bribery, or related misconduct are dealt with establish awareness raising measures that include training regularly communicate at team meetings the importance of the policy which will also help embed a corruption free culture.

-Role Responsibilities Chief Executive (or Business Division Executive Director/Lead in the context of business divisions) Chief Executive (or Executive Director/ Business Division Lead in the context of business divisions), within their areas of responsibility, must take all practical steps to: • Ensure further awareness through regular articles in any Te Pūkenga newsletter, intranet publications and email alerts, where practicable.
 Traveller All travellers, within their areas of responsibility, must take all practical steps to: Travel arrangements should be made as soon as possible in line with this policy and well ahead of the actual travel, so the expenditure is the most cost effective.
 Travel, accommodation, and related expenses must be conducted in the most economical, cost effective and efficient manner having regards to purpose, distance, time, personal health, security, and safety conditions.
 In the event that any travel arrangements are cancelled or changed, kaimahi must notify the relevant travel coordinator as soon as practical after the decision to ensure eligible refunds are claimed.
 Travel Coordinator All Te Pūkenga travel coordinators, within their areas of responsibility, must take all practical steps to: Designated travel coordinators in each business unit/division, are responsible for booking all travel for Te Pūkenga in line with this policy, ensuring all travel is correctly approved prior to releasing any documentation to the traveller.
 Flights, accommodation, and car hire must be booked through Te Pūkenga preferred travel suppliers' online portal.
 Anything not available in the online portals such as transfers, taxis, conference packages etc. should be booked through Te Pūkenga preferred travel supplier by contacting them directly.
 Any significant or costly changes made to a travel booking are to be reapproved via email to the original delegated approver.
 Travel Approver All Te Pūkenga travel approvers, within their areas of responsibility, must take all practical steps to: • Ensure all travel that they approve meets the requirements and regulations of this policy.
-Designated Travel Management Company Te Pūkenga preferred travel suppliers within their areas of responsibility, must take all practical steps to:

-Role Responsibilities Book travel, accommodation and rental vehicles as required.
+Designated Travel Management Company Te Pūkenga preferred travel suppliers within their areas of responsibility, must take all practical steps to: Book travel, accommodation and rental vehicles as required.
 Confirm travel and provide tickets to the designated team travel coordinator.
 Send tax invoices for payment.
 Provide consolidated travel information and reports monthly.